• MARINE AQUARIUM FISHERIES POLICY

 The Convention on International Trade in Endangered Species

 CITES is an international agreement between governments, whose aim is to ensure that international trade in wildlife does not threaten species survival.
 At the 18th Conference of Parties in 2019, Switzerland, the European Union, and the U.S. recommended examination of the conservation implications of the global marine aquarium fish trade.
 In March 2021, CITES hired the United Nations Environment Programme's World Conservation Monitoring Centre to assess the biology, conservation status, trade, management, regulation, and enforcement of marine aquarium fish species in the trade.
-The organization's progress-to-date is unclear, but their results will be critical to decisions to be made on the global marine aquarium fish trade at the 19th Conference of Parties in Panama in November 2022.
+You can read their report here.

 Species 360